-I nap often, I usually don’t feel like exercising and I always have cold hands and feet.
-My hair can be found everywhere I go.
+I am an avid napper, I always have cold hands and feet, and my hair can be found everywhere I’ve been, and I’ve been mostly-a-vegetarian for 15 years.
 I’ve also been iron deficient a number of times.
-Whilst it doesn’t entirely explain my lack of desire to exercise, it has helped me to learn more about my body’s needs and explains why I would never describe the week that I bleed as highly energetic.
+Whilst iron deficiency doesn’t entirely explain all of this, it has helped me to learn more about my body’s needs and has helped me understand my complete lack of energy during my period.

 What is iron deficiency?

 Iron deficiency is the most common nutrient deficiency globally, affecting 25% of people (1).
-Iron deficiency can occur because of low iron intake, low iron absorption from food, low iron stores, and from an increased loss of iron whilst bleeding – particularly for those with heavy periods (2, 3, 4).
+Iron deficiency can occur because of low iron intake, low iron absorption from food, low iron stores, and from an increased loss of iron whilst bleeding – particularly for those with heavy periods.

 Being vegetarian (or vegan) whilst bleeding